Transport in Milan: Trams

 The Tram network comprises 17 urban lines.
 The system is more than 170 km long and is the biggest network in Italy.

 The Milan tram network dates back to 1876, when the first horse driven tram line began operation.
 In 1878 the first steam powered tram was launched and by 1901 all the lines were electric powered.
 In 1910 line numbers were first introduced.
 At that time the network was already consisting of 30 lines.
 Until 1917 the tram system was operated by several different companies, however, since that year the municipality took control over the whole network.

 In the 1920s the famous Class 1500 streetcars were introduced.
 Many of them, restored, are still in use today.

 Beginning from the late 1950s and until the end of the 1970s the tram network was reduced, being replaced in some areas by the new Metro lines or by bus lines.

 Buses

-There are 68 bus and 4 trolleybus lines in Milan.
+There are 64 bus and 4 trolleybus lines in Milan.
 Most of the routes do not run during the night, however, bus services on demand are available in the weekend at night.

-New night bus lines during weekends have been introduced since 24 September 2011, running from 2 am to 6 am on Fridays and Saturdays.
+Night bus lines during weekends were introduced on 24 September 2011, running from 2 am to 6 am on Fridays and Saturdays.
 The new network was considered a success, with more than 8,000 people using the lines every weekend.